Kölbingen

 Kölbingen is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Location

 Kölbingen lies roughly 4 km west of Westerburg, in a hollow between the Geisenwald and the Ruhscheid.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Constituent communities

 Kölbingen's Ortsteile (divisions) are Schönberg, Möllingen and Kölbingen.

 History

 In 1494, Kölbingen had its first documentary mention.

 Politics

 The municipal council is made up of 16 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 26 May 2019.

 Economy and infrastructure

 West of the community runs Bundesstraße 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne–Frankfurt).

+Kölbingen had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger trains and deconstructed between Wallmerod and Westerburg, nowadays the nearest train station is Westerburg station.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.